 Container Closure Integrity Testing of Blister Packs

 Container Closure Integrity Testing (CCIT) plays a vital role in maintaining the integrity of blister packs in pharmaceutical packaging.
-In this article, we delve into the innovative CCIT methods that have been developed to overcome the limitations of traditional dye ingress testing.
+In this article, we look into the innovative CCIT methods that have been developed to overcome the limitations of traditional dye ingress testing.
 We explore how these advanced techniques provide a more robust and accurate solution for ensuring the quality control of pharmaceutical primary packaging.

 What is CCIT for blister packs?